drbean/curriculum/speaking/test/solution/slides.md

 you to call me _____(37).
 I _____(38) go on _____(39) without my bank card.
 This is Marsha Syms at _____(40).
 Thanks.

+## Feedback

+Sorry for *your* inconvenience

+. . .

+Sorry for the inconvenience

+Let me *make clear* your problem first

+. . .

+Let me check I understand your problem first

+*I heard* your card didn't come out

+. . .

+You said your card didn't come out

+*Please give* me your phone number

+. . .

+- Can I ask you to give me your phone number or,
+- Would you mind giving me your phone number

 # Karate school inquiry

 ## youtube links